Baby boomers, if you’re itching to reinvent your career and do something that reflects your real talents, I hope you’ll seize the opportunity.

 According to Entrepreneur Magazine, one of the best high-growth service businesses is Home Staging.
 This business is particularly attractive to individuals with a passion for decorating and an interest in real estate.

 Reasons for selling a house vary greatly, but often real estate sellers have to sell and sell quickly because of personal, financial or medical issues.

 For example, many sellers are couples going through a divorce.
 It is often a huge relief to them when an independent third party makes the decisions about what should be done to get the house ready for sale.

-I also get a huge sense of satisfaction from helping people (something I didn’t get in my prior career as a marketing consultant for Fortune 500 companies).
+I also get a huge sense of satisfaction from helping people.
+That’s something I didn’t get in my prior career as a marketing consultant for Fortune 500 companies.